Pro se legal representation in the United States: Limits

 A longstanding and widely practiced rule prohibits corporations from being represented by non-attorneys, consistent with the existence of a corporation as a "person" separate and distinct from its shareholders, officers and employees.
 The Wisconsin Supreme Court has ruled that a "nonlawyer may not sign and file a notice of appeal on behalf of a corporation.
 Requiring a lawyer to represent a corporation in filing the notice does not violate the guarantee that any suitor may prosecute or defend a suit personally.
 A corporation is not a natural person and does not fall within the term "any suitor."

-Similarly, a pro se litigant may not act as a class representative in a class action lawsuit and therefore a pro se litigant may not bring a class action.
+Similarly, a pro se litigant may not act as a class representative in a class action and therefore a pro se litigant may not bring a class action.
 Furthermore, a non-attorney parent may not appear on behalf of his or her child, except to appeal the denial of social security benefits to such child.

 Another situation in which appearance through counsel is often required is in a case involving the executor or personal administrator of a probate estate.
 Unless the executor or administrator is himself an attorney, he is not allowed to represent himself in matters other than the probate.